Survival of the Fittest: How to Hedge Against Stocks

 But remember, low risk means low return potential.

 Real estate investment trusts (REITs) invest in income-producing real estate like strip malls and apartment complexes.
-Regardless of what happens in the stock market, people are going to need homes, and businesses will need property to operate from.
+Regardless of what happens in financial markets, people are going to need homes, and businesses will need property to operate from.

 A study by the investment management firm Guggenheim Investments found that REITs had a moderate correlation of 0.68 to the S&P 500 between January 2011 and December 2021.
 This could mean REITs are good tools for long-term stock hedging.